vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 It tells the shell that we want to use the output of the command on the left as the input to the command on the right.
-The computer might create a temporary file if it needs to, or copy data from one program to the other in memory, or something else entirely;
-we don't have to know or care.

 Nothing prevents us from chaining pipes consecutively.
 That is, we can for example send the output of `wc` directly to `sort`,